 - LightTPD 1.4+

-- The installation assistant requires a PHP environment with a minimum version of PHP 5.4.11 and the Phar library enabled.
+- The installation assistant requires the PHAR library enabled.

 - Working PHP sessions

-- CMS Made Simple itself requires at least PHP 5.4.11 with numerous libraries enabled (the install assistant will check for these) including json, tokenizer, xml, and gd.
+- CMS Made Simple itself requires at least PHP 5.6 with numerous libraries enabled (the install assistant will check for these) including json, tokenizer, xml, and gd.
+Newer PHP versions will provide significantly better performance, and as of this writing have been tested up to PHP 7.1.

 - PHP Tokenizer support.
 Some hosts don't install tokenizer support for php by default, but this is usually trivial and harmless for them to add.

 - Safe mode turned OFF.
-CMS Made simple does not support safe mode.
-Though it is possible to install and use cms made simple in with a host that uses safe mode, we will not support it.
-If you do install CMS Made Simple in a safe mode environment, you need to take careful and exhaustive effort to ensure that any problem you are encountering is not related to safe mode restrictions before posting any message on the forum.
+CMS Made Simple does not support safe mode.
+Though it is possible to install and use CMS Made Simple with a host that uses safe mode, we will not support it.
+If you do install CMS Made Simple in a safe mode environment, you need to take careful and exhaustive effort to ensure that any problem you are encountering are not related to safe mode restrictions before posting any message on the forum.

 - php.ini settings.
 When CMS Made Simple is installed it will check that you have at least the following: PHP memory limit (minimum 16M, recommend 24M or greater), PHP time limit in seconds (minimum 30, recommend 60 or greater), max post size (minimum 2M, recommend 10M or greater), and max upload file size (minimum 2M, recommend 10M or greater).
 Note that you will find several posts in the forums where a PHP memory_limit of 64M or even 128M has been recommended.